Fredric Lean

-Fredric Lean (aka: Mr.Flean) is a French documentary filmmaker known for his sports-related documentaries, NFT creations, and comic book creations.
+Fredric Lean (aka: Mr.Flean) is a French / American documentary filmmaker known for his sports-related documentaries, AI artist, NFT creations, published comic book author and co-founder of a fine art gallery in Miami.

 Biography

 Born in France to a family of Italian origin.
 Lean was up in a musical and artistic family.
 At the University of California, Los Angeles (U.C.L.A) Lean studied Film and Television.

 At a very early age, he participated in 2 LP records, as a lead vocal, with Max Berlin (aka: Jean-Pierre Cerrone).
 One record was called 'Dream Disco', followed by 'New Wave' a few years after.
-Cerrone the French disco pop icon is his uncle.
+Cerrone the French disco-pop icon is his uncle.